psychemedia/pentrich-uprising/12_leeds_mercury.md

 LETTER OF GENERAL BYNG.

-" St. James's Square, (London) June 18th, 1817.
+"St. James's Square, (London) June 18th, 1817.
-" Sir,-You have introduced my name into your last paper in such a manner as to induce me to desire the insertion, in your next, of the following statement:-
+"Sir,-You have introduced my name into your last paper in such a manner as to induce me to desire the insertion, in your next, of the following statement:-

 "You have suffered it to be inferred, that a person of the name of Oliver, was employed by me— that he entrapped the persons taken up at Thornhill-Leys, and that he left London with the view of exciting and fomenting discontent and disturbance in different parts of the country.
 Not one word of this is true:— before Oliver left London, information had been transmitted tome, from Nottingham, of an intended rising in the manufacturing in the North of England and Scotland: this information was only a repetition of what I had reason to expect for several weeks, if the notion of Sir Francis Burdett, for a Reform in Parliament, should be rejected.
 The information from Nottingham was subsequently corroborated so fully to me from various quarters, and the 9th of June being from all fixed upon as the period of rising, I was induced, on Monday the 2d of June, to wait upon Sir Francis Wood, and communicate to him what I knew, who deemed my information of sufficient importance to propose a meeting of the Magistracy at Barnsley, for Friday, the 6th.
 On Wednesday, the 4th, I, for the first time, saw or heard from Oliver, who gave me some information corroborative of that I had before received, and further told me that there would be a meeting of delegates at Cleckheaton on Friday, the 6th.
 Mr. Parker communicated, on the 5th., to Sir Francis Wood and myself, that he had at Sheffield information given, upon oath, that a meeting of persons, who were finally to decide upon the plan for the 9th, would be held at the Sportsman's Arms, at Thornhill Lees, at 11, on Friday the 6th, and suggested the propriety of arresting these delegates, to prevent the fatal consequences which might ensue on the 9th:— this suggestion was agreed to at Barnsley, on the morning of the 6th.
 When the Magistrate' (Mr. Chandler) and myself arrived at Thornhill, although some time after the hour of the proposed meeting, Oliver was not come, having been deceived as to the place of the meeting, which, as I have before stated, he expected was to be at Cleckheaton, and so far from having entrapped the men arrested, he only knew one of them by name, (which, in fairness to the individual, I will not here insert).
 He neither knew the real place of meeting, nor the persons assembled, and was consequently not brought before the magistrates to confirm their other evidence.